EllaMenane22/scoliosis-fe-pipeline/README.md

-Automated pipeline for building and solving simplified 2D coronal-plane finite element models of the scoliotic spine, used to predict in-brace Cobb angle correction for single-curve adolescent idiopathic scoliosis (AIS) patients braced with a Chêneau brace.
+Automated pipeline for building and solving simplified 2D coronal-plane finite element models of the scoliotic spine, used to predict in-brace Cobb angle correction for single-curve Adolescent Idiopathic Scoliosis (AIS) patients braced with a Chêneau brace.

 This repository accompanies my final year project.
-It contains the full automated workflow: it takes patient Cobb angles and curve descriptions, builds a patient-specific spine model, writes the Marc Mentat input, solves every patient in a batch, and extracts the predicted Cobb angles.
+It contains the full automated workflow.
+It takes patient Cobb angles and curve descriptions, builds a patient-specific spine model, writes the Marc Mentat input, solves every patient in a batch, and extracts the predicted Cobb angles.